sebasj13/TopasGraphSim/README.md

 ## Installation

-Install using pip install topas-create-graphs.
+Install using <b>pip install topas-create-graphs</b>.
 Then, start the GUI by running:

 <img src="https://user-images.githubusercontent.com/87897942/149772476-5d950e25-9a60-40a7-a739-c80f763405c9.png"  width="400" height="200" />